ech0devv/fried-gpt/README.md

 > [!NOTE]
 >
-> This project is a part of Dmytro Ostapenko's (the FriedGPT dev's) Bachelor Thesis.
+> This project is a part of Dmytro Ostapenko's (the SpeakGPT dev's) Bachelor Thesis.
 Attribution is required to use this work.
 Copyright (c) 2023-2024 Dmytro Ostapenko.
 All rights reserved.
 >
 > Cite as: Dmytro Ostapenko (2024), "Review Program Automation Using Copilot Services" Bachelor Thesis, Technical University of Košice, 2024.